Open contracting going local

 Contratos Abiertos CDMX

-Mexico City is the first city in the world to publish contracting information on the planning, tendering, awarding and implementation stages using the Open Contracting Data Standard.
+Mexico City is the first city in the world to publish information on the planning, tendering, awarding, contracting and implementation procurement stages using the Open Contracting Data Standard.
 On June 20, 2016 the city launched its open contracting portal, which enables citizens, business people, technologists and government representatives to see how the government is spending public money through contracts.
 The Department of Finance is the first of the city’s agencies to pilot open contracting.
-The Service Administration and Public Works offices will be next.
-This is a major step towards greater transparency and accountability and we hope that Mexico City’s efforts will inspire many other cities and countries to do the same.
+The Service Administration and Public Works offices came online in January 2017, followed in July by Rural Economic Development, Environment, and Civil Protection.
+Each new agency added represents an important step towards greater transparency and accountability and the city has committed to publishing data from all city agencies by the end of the year.
+We hope that Mexico City’s efforts will inspire many other cities and countries to do the same.

 With 9 million inhabitants, Mexico City is one of the biggest cities in the world.
 So we were very excited when we began to engage with Mexico City on an open contracting showcase and learning project in spring 2015.
 This project will test and demonstrate the benefits of open contracting at a local level, taking advantage of the more direct feedback loops on issues that people care about.